Best Database Clients for 2026: Why Pluk Stands Out

 Postico 2 calls itself "the native Mac app for PostgreSQL" and is focused on people who use databases every day.
 It supports PostgreSQL and compatible systems and emphasizes native Mac usability.

 If your world is deeply PostgreSQL and you want a Mac-native client with tight focus, Postico is a great fit.
-If you want a broader database workspace that leans into AI-assisted analysis, Pluk is the more ambitious choice.
+If you want a native Mac database client that supports multiple engines and adds AI-assisted analysis on top, Pluk covers more ground.

 Which database client should you choose?